almovidhussaini/babylonclone/x/epoching/README.md

 [here](https://github.com/cosmos/cosmos-sdk/pull/8829),
 [here](https://github.com/cosmos/cosmos-sdk/pull/10132), and
-[here](https://github.com/cosmos/cosmos-sdk/pull/10173)) but was not fully implemented. ybtc has implemented the Epoching module, catering to specific design goals such as checkpointing epochs.
-In addition, ybtc implements *Bitcoin-assisted unbonding*, where unbonding requests in an epoch will be finished when the epoch they were created in is checkpointed on Bitcoin with sufficient confirmations.
+[here](https://github.com/cosmos/cosmos-sdk/pull/10173)) but was not fully implemented.
+Babylon has implemented the Epoching module, catering to specific design goals such as checkpointing epochs.
+In addition, Babylon implements *Bitcoin-assisted unbonding*, where unbonding requests in an epoch will be finished when the epoch they were created in is checkpointed on Bitcoin with sufficient confirmations.

-### ybtc's Epoching module design
+### Babylon's Epoching module design

-ybtc implements the Epoching module in order to reduce the frequency of validator set updates, and thus the frequency of checkpointing to Bitcoin.
+Babylon implements the Epoching module in order to reduce the frequency of validator set updates, and thus the frequency of checkpointing to Bitcoin.
 Specifically, the Epoching module is responsible for the following tasks: